Gradual introduction of the regulation for in vitro diagnostic medical devices for "old" IVDD-CE-labeled products.

 The European Commission wants to ensure the uninterrupted supply of in vitro diagnostic (IVD) devices to the market to meet the challenges faced by manufacturers in pandemic coronavirus conditions by taking into account the new IVDR 2017/746.

-Thus, progressive roll out of new provisions to IVDs according to IVDR 2017/7463 with date of application 26 May 2022 and prolongation of transitional periods (“grace period”) for specific IVD risk class devices already marketed shall contribute to assure uninterrupted market supply by amended Article 110-112 of the IVDR 2017/746.
-4
+The gradual introduction of the new provisions for IVDs in accordance with IVDR 2017/7463 with an application date of May 26, 2022 and the extension of the transitional periods ("grace period") for certain IVD risk class products already placed on the market should help to ensure an uninterrupted market supply through the amended Articles 110-112 of IVDR 2017/7464 to ensure an uninterrupted market supply.

-No change is proposed for CE-marked devices that do not require Notified Body involvement under the IVD Regulation or for "new" devices, i.e. devices for which neither a Notified Body certificate nor a Declaration of Conformity under the current Directive 98/79/EC is available.
-For these types of devices, the IVD Regulation will therefore apply as planned from 26 May 2022.
+No change is proposed for CE-marked devices that do not require the involvement of the notified body under the IVD Regulation or for "new" devices, i.e. devices that do not have a certificate from the notified body or a declaration of conformity under the current Directive 98/79/EC.
+For these types of devices, the IVD Regulation will therefore apply as planned from May 26, 2022.

 Deferral of the deadlines for certain devices.